Trump cancels Eagles' Super Bowl ceremony, citing anthem dispute

 WASHINGTON — Maybe President Donald Trump is getting tired of winning teams.

-Trump told the NFL champion Philadelphia Eagles not to bother showing up to the White House for a Tuesday ceremony honoring their February Super Bowl victory, saying fans "deserve better" than a planned boycott by some of the team's players.
+Trump told the NFL champion Philadelphia Eagles not to bother showing up to the White House for a ceremony Tuesday honoring their Super Bowl victory in February, saying fans "deserve better" than a planned boycott by some of the team's players.

-Trump's decision, which follows a similar stiff arm given to the NBA champion Golden State Warriors last year, comes amid a long-running cultural battle between the president and players who choose to kneel during the national anthem as a means of drawing attention to inequities in the criminal justice system.
+Trump's decision, which follows a similar stiff-arm given to the NBA champion Golden State Warriors last year, comes amid a long-running cultural battle between the president and players who choose to kneel during the national anthem to draw attention to inequities in the criminal justice system.

 Breaking News Emails

-The Eagles had been scheduled to take part in the annual tradition recognizing the National Football League champions, but several prominent players said they planned to skip the ceremony over Trump's criticism of player protests during the national anthem.
+The Eagles had been scheduled to take part in the annual tradition, but several prominent players said they planned to skip the ceremony over Trump's criticism of player protests during the national anthem.

+Philadelphia Mayor Jim Kenney said in a statement late Monday that City Hall would be open to celebrating all of the Eagles players, and that he was proud that they are willing to "stand up for causes they believe in."

+"Disinviting them from the White House only proves that our president is not a true patriot, but a fragile egomaniac obsessed with crowd size and afraid of the embarrassment of throwing a party to which no one wants to attend," Kenney said.

-Trump has repeatedly denigrated athletes who do not stand for the national anthem at campaign rallies and on Twitter.
-Vice President Mike Pence attended an Indianapolis Colts game last season and then left as soon as the anticipated protest took place.
+Trump has repeatedly denigrated athletes who don't stand for the national anthem at campaign rallies and on Twitter.
+Vice President Mike Pence attended an Indianapolis Colts game last season and then left as soon as the expected protest took place.

-Late last month, NFL owners announced a new league-wide policy requiring players and team personnel to stand for the anthem if they are on the field when it is played.
-Teams can be fined by the league if their employees sit or kneel, and the teams can choose to fine personnel.
+Late last month, NFL owners announced a league-wide policy requiring players and team personnel to stand for the anthem if they are on the field when it is played.
+Teams can be fined if their employees sit or kneel, and the teams can choose to fine personnel.

-It was Trump who demanded last September that NFL teams "fine or suspend" players who don't stand for the anthem.
+It was Trump who demanded in September that NFL teams "fine or suspend" players who don't stand for the anthem.

 On Monday, Trump appeared eager to drive a wedge between the Eagles' players and their fans.